Allsky (or weather) camera is one of the most important parts of the modern observatory.

-But this not a Jedi path, right?
+But this, not a Jedi path, right?

 To build this device I used a small ABS electricity case from the hardware store.
-On the top cap I’ve made a hole and glued 120mm dome from the CCTV camera.
-Also IR cloud sensor can be found here.
+On the top cap, I’ve made a hole and glued 120mm dome from the CCTV camera.
+Also, IR cloud sensor can be found here.
 Please read my article about this sensor.

 Originally used popular DHT22 sensor but this sensor appeared to be very unstable and not reliable.
 After one month this sensor was replaced with HTU21D.
 You can read here about this replacement.

-Two cameras is placed under the dome.
+Two cameras are placed under the dome.

 Box internals overview

-Inside the box you can find a few modules: power supply, Raspberry PI 2 computer, protection circuit and cooling fans.
+Inside the box, you can find a few modules: power supply, Raspberry PI 2 computer, protection circuit, and cooling fans.

 Since this box is power via Ethernet cable using wide voltage values I’ve made this special power supply which can produce three voltages: